ZcashFoundation/zebra/book/src/dev/rfcs/0004-asynchronous-script-verification.md

 [parallel-coinbase-checks]: #parallel-coinbase-checks

-We can perform these coinbase checks asynchronously, in the presence of multiple chain forks, as long as the following conditions hold.
+We can perform these coinbase checks asynchronously, in the presence of multiple chain forks, as long as the following conditions both hold:

-We don't mistakenly accept or reject spends to the transparent pool:
+1. We don't mistakenly accept or reject spends to the transparent pool.
-- across all chains, the set of coinbase transaction hashes is disjoint from the set of non-coinbase transaction hashes.

-We don't mistakenly accept or reject mature spends:
+2. We don't mistakenly accept or reject mature spends.

+### Parallel coinbase justification
+[parallel-coinbase-justification]: #parallel-coinbase-justification

+There are two parts to a spend restriction:
+- the `from_coinbase` flag, and
+- if the `from_coinbase` flag is true, the coinbase `height`.

+If a particular transaction hash `h` always has the same `from_coinbase` value, and `h` exists in multiple chains, then regardless of which `Utxo` arrives first, the outputs of `h` always get the same `from_coinbase` value during validation.
+So spends can not be mistakenly accepted or rejected due to a different coinbase flag.

+Similarly, if a particular coinbase transaction hash `h` always has the same `height` value, and `h` exists in multiple chains, then regardless of which `Utxo` arrives first, the outputs of `h` always get the same `height` value during validation.
+So coinbase spends can not be mistakenly accepted or rejected due to a different `height` value.
+(The heights of non-coinbase outputs are irrelevant, because they are never checked.)

+These conditions hold as long as the following multi-chain properties are satisfied:
-- across all chains, the set of coinbase transaction hashes is disjoint from the set of non-coinbase transaction hashes; and
+- `from_coinbase`: across all chains, the set of coinbase transaction hashes is disjoint from the set of non-coinbase transaction hashes, and
-- across all chains, duplicate coinbase transaction hashes can only occur at exactly the same height.
+- coinbase `height`: across all chains, duplicate coinbase transaction hashes can only occur at exactly the same height.

+### Parallel coinbase consensus rules
+[parallel-coinbase-consensus]: #parallel-coinbase-consensus

-These properties are implied by the following consensus rules:
+These multi-chain properties can be derived from the following consensus rules:

 Transaction versions 1-4: